What are company values?

 What was the result?

-Here is the list of our company values:
+Here is the list of our original company values in 2014:

 - Treat ourselves and customers with respect